Exeton/SpigotTutorial/Lessons/Lesson 2 ~ Hello World Message.md

     @Override
     public void onEnable() {

-        //Create a plugin manager object.
-This can be used to register all your events.
+        //Set a plugin manager varriable equal to Bukkit.getPluginManager.
+This varriable can be used to register all your events.
         PluginManager pluginManager = Bukkit.getPluginManager();
         pluginManager.registerEvents(new OnPlayerJoin(), this);
     }